besport/ocaml-jwt/README.md

 #### Header

 You can choose the algorithm you want to sign the token.
-An header contains the attribute *typ* and *alg*.
+A header contains the attribute *typ* and *alg*.
 The attribute *alg* is represented by a sum type `Jwt.algorithm`.
 For the moment, only HS256 is supported.
-You need to give the secret key when create an algorithm value.
+You need to give the secret key when you create an algorithm value.

 You can create a header with `Jwt.header_of_algorithm_and_type`.